32. The Boxer

 The porch was empty of ornaments, unlike the other houses in the street.

-‘I believe an older gentleman lives there, alone, but the neighbours all look out for him.’ he said.
+‘I believe an older gentleman lives there, alone, but the neighbours all look out for him,’ he said.

-‘Oh, that’s lovely.’
-I said.
+‘Oh, that’s lovely,’ I said.

 Then he asked me if I would sell my drawing to the man in the house.

-‘No,’ I said, looking up at him, ‘I go about the place drawing houses, you know, where the light is right.
+‘No,’ I said, looking up at him.
+‘I go about the place drawing houses, you know, where the light is right.
 I’m going to move neighbourhoods soon though, I need more trees.’

-‘Oh, I see,’ he said, ‘but what do you do with the drawings?’
+‘Oh, I see,’ he said.
+‘But what do you do with the drawings?’

-‘I’m drawing a hundred,’ I said, ‘and I’m up to 14, and when I get to 100 I’ll have an exhibition.’
+‘I’m drawing a hundred,’ I said, ‘and I’m up to 16, and when I get to 100 – I’ll have an exhibition.’

-‘Oh, I see, wonderful!’ the man said, smiling.
+‘Oh, I see.
+Wonderful!’ the man said, smiling.

 ‘Yes, and I write little stories about the people who stop to talk to me while I’m drawing, so you’ll be this drawing’s story.’

-‘Oh,’ the man said in a slightly raised surprised voice, ‘really?’
+‘Oh!’ the man said in a slightly raised, surprised voice.
+‘Really?’

-‘Here’s the address.’
-I said, and I told him the address of my blog, ‘Can you remember it?’
+‘Here’s the address,’ I said, and I told him the address of my blog.
+‘Can you remember it?’

 ‘Yes,’ he said, ‘I’ll remember that.’

-‘Good,’ I said, ‘You can read about yourself!’
+‘Good,’ I said.
+‘You can read about yourself!’

-Then we both smiled and said some niceties to each other and told each other to have a good day, and he left, and I went back to my drawing, giving the grass a bit more green, the paving a bit less crack and adding a few red and white flowers that perhaps the old man in the house might have liked.
+Then we both smiled and said some niceties to each other and told each other to have a good day, and he left, and I went back to my drawing, giving the grass a bit more green, the pavement a bit less crack and adding a few red and white flowers that perhaps the old man in the house might have liked.

 *Today’s podcasts: Trumpcast- All that Kushner Money